-The project site is primarily in an area designed as "Non-Wildland/Non-Urban" with a small section near the roadway designated as "Very High" fire hazard severity zone.
+The project site is primarily in an area designed as "Non-Wildland/Non-Urban."
 All improvements will be required to be constructed in accordance with the Shasta County Fire Safety Standards.
 Additionally, the project will require fire flow to be met and fire hydrants be installed per the Shasta County Fire Safety Standards.
 However, no significant additional level of fire protection is necessary.